Dear CCP Family,

 Thank you for meeting with your child's teacher at conference time this week.
 We truly appreciate your time and your willingness to partner with us in your child's preschool education.

 911 and Stop, drop, and roll were heard throughout the building as CCP children role-played being fire fighters this week!
 We have practiced a fire drill and know how to exit the building safely.
-We are also reading our weather drill books in preparation for our weather drill next week.
+Captain Russell and his crew visited us in a Chapel Hill blue fire truck!
+They showed us all the gear they have to wear to stay safe in a fire.
+We learned they are “helpers.”
+We will soon be reading our weather drill books in preparation for a future weather drill.
 We know lots of ways to stay safe!

-On Friday, Oct.
-19 the teachers and I will be attending the annual Durham-Orange Preschool Association's teacher conference.
+Oct.
+17 & 18 is “Fall Break” for students.
+The teachers and I will be attending the annual Durham-Orange Preschool Association's teacher conference on Friday.
 It is a great privilege to be able to gather with over 200 area preschool teachers for a time of sharing and professional development.
 We appreciate your support as we learn together.

 Using an assertive voice as an adult models assertiveness for your child.
 Assertiveness lets you set your boundaries on what behaviors you consider safe, appropriate and permissible.
-It enables you to say "no" to your children, and teaches them how to say "no" to others.
+It enables you to say "no" to your children, and teaches them how to say "no" to others (a very important skill. )

 I hope you and your families have a safe, restful weekend.
 I wish you well.